NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

        :ref:`source/32_step_2_npb_setup:SPICE Data Set Catalog File`.
      - No

-In addition to the NPB Configuration File, the SPICEDS file is the only bundle product that requires manual intervention (assuming that meta-kernel generation is automatized).
-More details on SPICEDS are provided in :ref:`source/32_step_2_npb_setup:SPICE Data Set Catalog File`
+In addition to the NPB Configuration File, if the meta-kernel is generated automatically, the SPICEDS file is the only bundle product that requires manual intervention.
+More details on SPICEDS are provided in the section :ref:`source/32_step_2_npb_setup:SPICE Data Set Catalog File`

 Date Format
 ^^^^^^^^^^^

-There two possible "strategies" to format date time strings across the archive.
+There two possible strategies for date time string format across the archive:
 ``maklabel`` and ``infomod2``.
-The possible name of the values might seem a bit obscure (and in fact it is), they are explained hereunder.

 ``infomod2`` stands for "PDS Information Model 2.0.0.0".
 This format sets the format of all date time instances across the label products to::